-Proposed improvements in Santa Clara include building new sidewalks to close gaps in the pedestrian network, install and upgrade curb ramps, and enhance crossing conditions at intersections.
+Proposed improvements in Santa Clara include building new sidewalks to close gaps in the pedestrian network, installing and upgrading curb ramps, and enhancing crossing conditions at intersections.
 Recommendations were evaluated and are mapped within Pedestrian Priority Zones.
-These zones are directly shaped by the streets and paths that provide important walking connections to highest number of neighborhood destinations such as schools, parks, libraries, major transit stops.
+These zones are directly shaped by the streets and paths that provide important walking connections to the highest number of neighborhood destinations such as schools, parks, libraries, and major transit stops.
 Pedestrian Priority Zones also include streets and intersections in Santa Clara where the most number of people walking have been the victim of an automobile collision.